aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/create-or-load-a-document/specify-load-options/_index.md

 If you do not know in advance whether the file is encrypted, you can use the [FileFormatUtil](https://apireference.aspose.com/words/net/aspose.words/fileformatutil) class, which provides utility methods for working with file formats, such as detecting the file format or converting file extensions to/from file format enumerations.
 To detect if the document is encrypted and requires a password to open it, use the [IsEncrypted](https://apireference.aspose.com/words/net/aspose.words/fileformatinfo/properties/isencrypted) property.

-The following code example demonstrates how to verify OpenDocument either it is encrypted or not:
+The following code example shows how to verify OpenDocument either it is encrypted or not:

 {{< gist "aspose-words-gists" "935e41f0f59c7d8bd8a082ccc14f6b84" "verify-odt-is-encrypted.cs" >}}